Generating Literal and Implied Subquestions to Fact-check Complex Claims

-We study how well current seq2seq models can automate the decomposition process, generating a subquestion set $\mathbf{q}$ from the input claim $c$, the context $o$ and the target number of subquestions $k$.
-In this work, we explore two methods.
+The goal is to generate a subquestion set $\mathbf{q}$ from the input claim $c$, the context $o$, and the target number of subquestions $k$.

-\paragraph{Models} We fine-tune a T5-3B~\cite{raffel2020exploring} model to automate the question generation process under two settings: \textsc{qg-multiple} and \textsc{qg-nucleus} as demonstrated in Figure~\ref{fig:question-generator}.
+\paragraph{Models} We fine-tune a T5-3B~\cite{raffel2020exploring} model to automate the question generation process under two settings: \textsc{qg-multiple} and \textsc{qg-nucleus} as shown in Figure~\ref{fig:question-generator}.
 Both generation methods generate the same number of subquestions, equal to the number of subquestions generated by an annotator.

 \paragraph{\textsc{qg-multiple}} We learn a model $P(\mathbf{q} \mid c, o)$ to place a distribution over sets of subquestions given the claim and output.
-The output is structured as a concatenation of all annotated questions separated by a separator.
-At inference, we use beam search with beam size set to 5.
-To have better control of the generation during evaluation, we prepend the number of questions to generate at the start of the claim in the input.
+The annotated questions are concatenated by their annotation order to construct the output.

 \paragraph{\textsc{qg-nucleus}} We learn a model $P(q \mid c, o)$ to place a distribution over single subquestions given the claim and output.
-We expect this model to place a flatter distribution over possibilities, assigning many possible questions high weight.
-For training, each annotated subquestion is paired with the claim to form a \emph{distinct} input-output pair during training.
-At inference, we use nucleus sampling~\cite{holtzman2019curious} in which $p$ is set to 0.95 together with top-$k$ sampling~\cite{fan-etal-2018-hierarchical} in which $k$ is set to 50 to generate questions.
-We filter out the duplicates (exact string match) in the sampled questions set.
+For training, each annotated subquestion is paired with the claim to form a \emph{distinct} input-output pair.
+At inference, we use nucleus sampling to generate questions.
 See Appendix~\ref{sec:model-details} for training details.

-We also train the two question generators described above in an oracle setting in which we append the justification paragraph to the claim to get a better understanding of how well the question generator does with only the claim.
+We also train these generators in an oracle setting where the justification paragraph is appended to the claim to understand how well the question generator does with more information.
 We denote the two oracle models as \textsc{qg-multiple-verify} and \textsc{qg-nucleus-verify} respectively.